-As Cuba remains in the news, it seems that now is a good opportunity to introduce some of the people I encountered during my recent trip.
+As Cuba remains in the news, it seems that now is an excellent opportunity to introduce some of the people I encountered during my recent trip.
 It is easy to meet people in Cuba, particularly in the remote areas we visited.
 There, in the eastern part of the island, the locals do not see as many tourists as in Havana (and very few American ones) but when they see new faces they like to engage.
 We were asked where we were from an average of 20 times a day.
-The usual guesses were France, Germany, or Canada probably based on the fact that many of the tourists who visit Cuba are from these countries.
-After hearing the answer, “Estados Unidos”, the reaction was clearly one of surprise, with people first looking at us as if they were seeing ghosts, then gently touching us as if to see if we were for real.
+The usual guesses were France, Germany, or Canada, probably based on the fact that many of the tourists who visit Cuba are from these countries.
+After hearing the answer, “Estados Unidos”, the reaction was one of surprise, with people first looking at us as if they were seeing ghosts, then gently touching us as if to see if we were real.
 In many cases, this was followed by a hug or kisses on the cheeks and an invitation for coffee at their nearby home.
-There many of our hosts would show old photos of themselves and of their relatives, particularly of the ones living in the US.
+There many of our hosts would show old photos of themselves and their relatives, particularly of the ones living in the US.
 After all, we may have met them back home, we were often told.

-These people will stay with me not just because I have photographed them and can look at their images, but also because I spent time chatting with them and hearing about their lives.
+These people will stay with me not just because I have photographed them and can look at their images but also because I spent time chatting with them and hearing about their lives.
 Let me share a few things about some of them.
 They should be easily recognizable in the images below.

 Meet some of my Cuban friends,